Agnes Bulmer

 Agnes Bulmer (31 August 1775 – 20 August 1836) was an English poet.
-She is believed to have written the longest epic poem ever written by a woman.
-The piece, Messiah's Kingdom, took over nine years to complete.
+Her work Messiah's Kingdom is thought to be the longest epic poem ever written by a woman, and took over nine years to complete.

 Biography

 Early life

 Agnes Collinson was born on 31 August 1775 in London, England.
-Her parents were Edward and Elizabeth Collinson.
-Bulmer had two other sisters and she was the youngest.
+She was the third and youngest daughter of Edward and Elizabeth Collinson.
 The family lived on Lombard Street in London.

-Bulmer's parents were Methodists, and were friends with John Wesley.
-Bulmer was baptized by Wesley and she was admitted to his school, in December 1789.
+Bulmer's parents were Methodists and were friends with John Wesley.
+Bulmer was baptized by Wesley and was admitted to his school in December 1789.
 She attended the City Road Chapel, and remained a member of the society until her death.
 She was also a devout patron of the Church of England.

-The family was defined as middle class, and Bulmer's education provided her access to literature, which she enjoyed very much.
+The family was middle class, and Bulmer's education provided her access to literature, which she reportedly enjoyed.
 By the age of twelve she had read Edward Young's Night-Thoughts.
 It was a major influence on her own style.
 By age fourteen she had published her first work, On the Death of Charles Wesley.
-Wesley sent her a personal note, thanking her for the piece, he also advised her to "Beware of pride; beware of flattery; suffer none to commend you to your face; remember, one good temper is of more value, in the sight of God, than a thousand good verses.
+Wesley sent her a personal note, thanking her for the piece.
+He also advised her to "Beware of pride; beware of flattery; suffer none to commend you to your face; remember, one good temper is of more value, in the sight of God, than a thousand good verses.
 All you want is to have the mind that was in Christ, and to walk as Christ walked."

 In school, she befriended Elizabeth Richie Mortimer and Sarah Wesley, the latter being the wife of Charles Wesley.
-She studied under Hester Ann Rogers in school, and would eventually write an elegy upon Rogers death.
+She studied under Hester Ann Rogers in school, and would eventually write an elegy upon Rogers' death.

 Mid-life

-She married Joseph Bulmer in 1793.
-He was a London-based warehouse worker and merchant, also involved in the Methodist church.
-He was financially successful and popular within the church, and other non-church related local communities.
+In 1793, she married Joseph Bulmer, a London-based warehouse worker and merchant who was also involved in the Methodist church.
+Additionally, he was successful financially and popular within the church and non-church-related local communities.

-The couple socialized frequently, spending time with the likes of Adam Clarke, Joseph Benson, Jabez Bunting, and Richard Watson.
-Clarke was fond of Bulmer, and stated that she "astonished" him with her intellect and skill.
-She was described as being a "match for men," in Wesleyan Methodist Magazine regarding her intelligence and interests.
-However, she was often described as being equal yet "feminine" in her qualities by writers, showing that while men believed her to be equal, she was still "domestic" and "delicate," according to William Bunting, and other writers.
+The couple socialized frequently and were acquainted with many prominent Methodists, including Adam Clarke, Joseph Benson, Jabez Bunting, and Richard Watson.
+Clarke regarded Bulmer fondly and stated that she "astonished" him with her intellect and skill.
+She was described as being a "match for men" in Wesleyan Methodist Magazine in regards to her intelligence and interests.
+However, many writers also described as being equal yet "feminine" in her qualities by numerous writers, showing that men believed her to be equal while still being, as William Bunting wrote, "domestic" and "delicate."